 Professional employees whose positions require SBEC certification or a professional license are responsible for taking actions to ensure their credentials do not lapse.
-Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to Michelle Thane in the Admin Office, in a timely manner.
+Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to Michelle Thane in a timely manner.
 Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify Lonnie Hise, Superintendent, when there is action against, or revocation of, their license.